-While there isn’t such a thing as a landscape photography lens that every successful shooter needs, you do need to understand what the limitations of your equipment are so you can upgrade in the right places when budget allows.
+While there isn’t such a thing as a landscape photography lens that everyone successful shooter needs you do need to understand the limitations of your equipment are so you can upgrade in the right places when budget allows.

-The same goes with landscape photography cameras – there isn’t a singular device.
-Almost any camera will be enough to get you started – just learn about its features and capabilities.
+The same goes with landscape photography cameras – there isn’t such a singular device, almost any camera will be enough to get you started – just learn about it’s features and capabilities.

-Mastering your camera will allow you to concentrate on capturing the scene that is in front of you
+Image: Mastering your camera will allow you to concentrate on capturing the scene that is in front of you.

 Once you have developed a repeatable in-camera workflow, the next step is to start to build a knowledge of the locations in your local area.
 This is a landscape photography technique I’d recommend to every aspiring amateur – get to know your surroundings!